 Try to keep yourself busy – try activities like cooking, reading, online learning and watching films

 Do light exercise at home, or outside, once a day

 For more advice, see:

-However, please be reassured that we aim to help our GCSE Maths and English students to complete their course assessments, which would normally be part of their programme of study.
+Please be reassured that we aim to offer support for our GCSE Maths and English students to complete any missed course assessments that will help to inform GCSE grades.

-Our tutors are continuing to work with students, of all ages and levels, who are studying maths and English at the College; there is a variety of support available, through online tuition, Moodle resources, interactive learning packages and directed support from specialist tutors.
+Our tutors are continuing to work with students of all ages and levels, providing a variety of support through online tuition, Moodle resources, interactive learning packages and directed support from specialist tutors.

 If you have any questions, please do not hesitate to contact us via email on email@example.com for English or firstname.lastname@example.org for maths and they will arrange for your tutors to contact you as soon as possible.

 As global uncertainty around coronavirus continues, Bolton College has taken the decision to move to online and home learning, for all learners, from Monday 23rd March 2020.